saurabh29july/Scratchy/README.md

     #del <tag> - Delete notes with tag
     #list - List all or #list <tag> notes

-*Assumptions:*
-You should have basic knowledge of python.
-All the requirements for the bot should be satisfied.

-Start the bot: python scratchy.py
+_**What Scratchy does?**_
+*   Item 1 Integrates with Cisco Spark

+*   Item 2 Provides a blank corpus of hello/hi which can be used to build one's own scratchpad.

+*   Item 3 Json based corpus file makes Scratchy restart safe & also use corpus for different purposes.

+*   Item 4 No AI/ML for now.

+_**Run Scratchy**_
+>Clone this repository

+>pip install requirements.txt

+>python scratchy.py

-To use this bot or more details on integration visit my blog http://saurabh29july.blog/cisco-spark-chatbot-in-10-minutes
+To use this bot or more details on integration visit my blog here.